Abernethy Forest: Conservation management

 Regeneration of the forest in the southern part of the reserve.

 The RSPB's primary conservation aim is to expand the area covered by the forest.
-On 24 August 2011 the RSPB received consent from the Forestry Commission to expand native woodland through natural regeneration and planting, since when they have begun the planting of 60,000 aspen, birch, juniper and willow trees within an area of approximately 590 hectares.
+On 24 August 2011 the RSPB received consent from the Forestry Commission to expand native woodland through natural regeneration and planting.
+Since then, they have begun the planting of 60,000 aspen, birch, juniper and willow trees within an area of approximately 590 hectares.
 They are also working to improve bog, moorland, scrub, rivers and mountain habitats, both within the area of the reserve and in partnership with neighbouring estates.

 Historic forestry management practices have favoured the clearance of dead wood from the forest, and the RSPB are now seeking to increase the amount of lying dead wood, and dead trees and roots.
 To this end, on 19 October 2006, the RSPB began using explosives to blast off the crowns of nine Caledonian pine trees, between 100 and 200 years old.
 Referring to this use of explosives, Desmond Dugan, RSPB Site Manager at the Forest Lodge, said: